Certual/osuPoint/README.md

 ## Building from Source

-You will need the Microsoft C++ compiler (MSVC), available through Visual Studio or Build Tools for Visual Studio (select the "Desktop development with C++" workload).
+You will need the Microsoft C++ compiler (MSVC), available through Visual Studio or Build Tools for Visual Studio.

 1. Open **x64 Native Tools Command Prompt for VS**.
 2. Navigate to the project directory: